Measures & Methods

 - Don’t write a long description of the measure.
 It is not necessary to describe the content of an exam or assignment, a rationale for its inclusion in your assessment, or the scoring method you will use.
 This level of detail is appropriate to record in any program or departmental notes or minutes you will maintain.
 For your assessment plan, you only need to list the specific measure (final exam in [course ID, course name], senior capstone paper, oral presentation of JPS-301 [course ID, course name] project, dissertation, etc.).

 - Do not rewrite the outcome as a measure: The measure is meant to state the student work used as evidence for the assessment process.
 If you feel the need to restate an outcome in your measure, perhaps consider refining the scope of your outcome.
-Assessment plans can become vague or unaligned when skills are listed in the measure that do not correspond directly with the outcome skill.
+Assessment plans can become vague or unaligned when skills are listed in the measure that does not correspond directly with the outcome skill.

 - Don’t combine multiple measures as one.
 Avoid saying, “exams and assignments in JPS-442.”
 You may decide to combine the scores for multiple quizzes or homework assignments, to identify a specific subset of test items that relate to the outcome, or to identify a specific subset of survey items that relate to the item.
 It is appropriate to do so, and you may want to describe your measure as an aggregate (e.g., mean score) on the quizzes or items used.

 - Sample only when necessary.
 When there are a large number of student artifacts that require additional faculty time and attention beyond regular classroom duties to complete, as when a rubric is used post-hoc to assessment outcomes, it is acceptable to randomly sample the artifacts.
-What would a minimum sample size be in this instance can be debated.
+What would a minimum sample size be in this instance that can be debated?
 Yet, if a program can assess at least 20, and hopefully 40 or more, artifacts then patterns should begin to appear in the results.
 This approach, however, should only be used when the assessment is not part of every student’s classroom performance.

 When data for all students are available for a program population, there is no reason to sample.
 Include assessment results from all participating students whenever possible to maximize data reliability and quality decision making.
 For guidance on small population sampling, contact UOEEE.